 The variable revolRatio indicates proportion of revolving credit in use.
 This can be removed, because it is captured in other variables like debtIncRatio.
 With similar resoning, bcRatio can be removed. totalBal and totalLim can be used as proxies for totalRevLim, totalRevBal, totalBcLim,bcOpen, and totalIlLim.
 Further debtIncRatio, avgBal can be removed because they can be derived from other variables like income, totalBal, and openAcc.
 Remove totalAcc, because we are interested in accounts that are currently open and this is already captured in openAcc.
 Remove the variable term, because payment captures this information.
 The loan term and payment amount are dependent on each other.
 The variable accOpen24 can be removed, because if an account is opened there will likely be a credit inquiry, which is captured in inq6mth.

 The variable grade indicates the risk of the loan.
 I would consider it to be another response variable like status or the response variable derived from status, but with more levels.
 For this reason, it should be eliminated.
 The variable rate can be removed for similar reasons as grade.
 The loan rate is an indication of the borrower’s risk.
 The greater the risk the higher the rate.
-The variable pubRec can be eliminated, because the variable delinq2yr should capture this information.
+The variable pubRec can be eliminated, because the variable delinq2yr should captures this information.
 If someone has pubRec against them, they would have also missed payments.

 After elimination of variables, the predictors that are left are amount, payment, home, income, delinq2yr, inq6mth, openAcc, totalBal, and totalLim.
 I converted income and payment to numeric, because they were showing up as factors.
 With the remaining vairables, there is no imputation or record removal needed.